Martha Coffin Wright: Women's rights and abolitionism

-After the Seneca Falls Convention Martha Wright participated in a number of state conventions and the annual National Women's Rights Conventions in various capacities, often serving as President.
-She was also active in the abolition movement.
+After the Seneca Falls Convention Wright Wright participated in a number of state conventions and the annual National Women's Rights Conventions in various capacities, often serving as President.

+She was active in the abolition movement.
 The arguments for women's rights had much in common with the arguments for abolition.
-With her sister Lucretia, Martha attended the founding meeting of the American Anti-Slavery Society in Philadelphia in 1833.

-In September 1852, Martha attended a convention in Syracuse, NY where she gave her first speech on women's rights.
+In September 1852, Wright attended a convention in Syracuse, New York where she gave her first speech on women's rights.
 This very convention was where she was first introduced to Susan B. Anthony.
-Martha attended many conventions and lectures all the way until 1862, when the Civil War occurred.
+Wright attended many conventions and lectures all the way until 1862, when the Civil War occurred.
 She felt it would be best to focus on the war.
-She still continued her fight for the American Anti-Slavery Society.
+She still continued her fight for the American Anti-Slavery Society, co-founding the American Equal Rights Association in 1866, merging the issues of women’s suffrage and black suffrage; she also co-founded the National Woman Suffrage Association in 1869.
+In 1874 she became president of the National Woman Suffrage Association.

 Underground Railroad

-Martha's home in Auburn, New York, was part of the Underground Railroad where she harbored fugitive slaves.
+Wright's home in Auburn, New York, was part of the Underground Railroad where she harbored fugitive slaves.
 She became a close friend and supporter of Harriet Tubman.
-Martha and her husband David were influential in the movement to abolish slavery, and they shared this common interest with their close friends in Auburn, NY, the Seward family.
+Wright and her husband David Wright were influential in the movement to abolish slavery, and they shared this common interest with their close friends in Auburn, New York, the Seward family.
 William Henry Seward at the time was the elected governor of New York State.
-Seward's wife Frances Seward and his sister Lazette Worden became interested in the works of the Women's Right movement, but never actively were involved.
+Seward's wife, Frances, and his sister, Lazette Worden, became interested in the works of the Women's Right movement, but never actively were involved.